rootslab/hazz/Readme.md

 Hazz#fill() : Hazz

 /*
- * Use function 0 or 1 to hash data and
+ * Use function 0 or 1 to hash data, it returns a
- * it returns a number within range.
+ * number within range.
+If range is not specified,
- * if range is not specified, it is set to 2
+ * it is set to 2
  */
-Hazz#do( Number hfn, Buffer data, Number range) : Number
+Hazz#do( Number hfn, Buffer data [, Number range ] ) : Number

 ```